barsoom/prawn_cocktail/README.md

 end
 ```

+Any loaded module can be used as a helper, as long as its code can be run in the context of a Prawn document.

+If you use `PrawnCocktailRails`, you can put modules in `app/documents/helpers`, e.g. `app/documents/helpers/base_document_helper.rb`, and they will be autoloaded.

 Note that you must explicitly declare the helpers you want.
 No helpers are automatically included.

-You can declare base helpers in a base document class, though, and that will be inherited.
+You can declare base helpers in a base document class, though, and they will be inherited.

 ### `initialize_document`